Safe Policies for Reinforcement Learning via Primal-Dual Methods: Safe Learning Has (Almost) Zero Duality Gap

 \end{lemma} \begin{proof} See Appendix \ref{proof_meassure_bound}. \end{proof} The previous result, although derived as a technical result required to bound the duality gap for parametric problems, has a natural interpretation.
 The smaller $\gamma$\textemdash the less we are concerned about rewards far in the future\textemdash the smaller the error in the approximation of the occupation measure.
-Having defined the concept of universal approximator, we formalize the parametric safe learning problem